cstratopoulos/camargue/externals/extdeps.md

 Cases in Headers.
 To use it with Camargue, just put the [Catch header](https://raw.githubusercontent.com/philsquared/Catch/master/include/catch.hpp) (or a symlink to it) in the 'camargue/externals' folder.
+Running

+    ./cmr_install.sh -c

+will place the actual header there directly with a simple `curl` script.

 To compile Camargue in testing mode, use the recipe `make test`.
 This edits a line in config.hpp to enable testing, `make`s the project,